-In Pennsylvania, more than 2.6 million voters have already applied for a vote-by-mail ballot for the upcoming election.
+In Pennsylvania, more than 3 million voters applied for a vote-by-mail ballot in the 2020 general election.
 At Common Cause Pennsylvania, our top priority is making sure that voters have the information they need to ensure their ballot arrives safely and is counted.

 To learn about how you can avoid making common vote-by-mail ballot mistakes that could result in your ballot not being processed or counted correctly, read on — then, use our sharing tool to send this information to your friends and family members.